 50g bruised ginger

-·Make: Mince the pork, steep the black fungus, and cook the shredded turnips.
+- Make: Mince the pork, steep the black fungus, and cook the shredded turnips.
 Drain well, and mince.
 Combine all ingredients, and mix well Feel free to adjust the recipe to suit your family's taste.
-Jiaozi can be served with some noodles in a soup, or enjoy them with some a dipping sauce made of soy sauce, and vinegar, and finely diced peppers.
+Jiaozi can be served with some noodles in a soup, or enjoyed with a dipping sauce made of soy sauce, and vinegar, and finely diced peppers.

 Start tailor-making your own China tours with us.

 Find more special topics on:

 Chinese Royal Architecture Beijing 2008 Olympic Games Famous Ancient Cities

 Traditional Chinese Painting Silver Accessory Culture of Miao Sceneries on CNY Banknotes